-The shift in boxing is a move that has been around since former heavyweight champion Bob Fitszimmons made his stamp in the sport with it.
+The shift in boxing is a move that has been around since former heavyweight champion Bob Fitzsimmons made his stamp in the sport with it.
 He did this by knocking out James Corbett in 1887 with it to win the world heavyweight boxing title.

 This is regarded as one of the most dangerous technical moves in boxing.
 However, it does take much practice and also requires it to be applied at the right time.

-In this blog I will look at what exactly the boxing shift technique is, the background, and details on how to use it, along with some examples of current and past fighters that like to use the shift technique.
+In this blog, I will look at what exactly the boxing shift technique is, the background, and details on how to use it, along with some examples of current and past fighters that like to use the shift technique.

 What is the shift?

-The shift technique is based upon where you move your body’s stride from one stance to another in order to close the distance on your opponent.
+The shifting technique is based upon where you move your body’s stride from one stance to another in order to close the distance on your opponent.
 It also allows you to apply more power while also pressurizing a retreating opponent to connect with a striking blow.

 There are some notable names around the shift that became popularized by past fighters that have stuck to this day.
-This Includes “The Fitzsimmons Shift” as mentioned above or the “Double Shift” coined by Jack Dempsey or the “Ketchel Shift” which is a triple shift move.
+This includes “The Fitzsimmons Shift” as mentioned above or the “Double Shift” coined by Jack Dempsey or the “Ketchel Shift” which is a triple shift move.

 Due to the technique becoming so popularized and effective in boxing.
 Famous combat instructor Colonel A.J.
 Drexel Biddle.
-Also named it the ‘Killing Shift’ in his close quarters combat manual “Do or Die.”
+Also named it the ‘Killing Shift’ in his close-quarters combat manual “Do or Die.”

 Check out Bob Fitzsimmons landing the rear hand in the image below from what looks like a shift move.